Microchip (comics)

-David Linus "Microchip" Lieberman (often known as Micro) is a fictional character appearing in American comic books published by Marvel Comics.
+David Linus Lieberman (often known as Microchip or Micro) is a fictional character appearing in American comic books published by Marvel Comics.
 He was an ally of The Punisher for many years and assisted the Punisher by building weapons, supplying technology, hacking into computers, and providing friendship.
 Microchip gradually evolved from the Punisher's friend to a bitter enemy after their final falling out.

-Micro was portrayed by Wayne Knight in 2008's Punisher: War Zone and by Ebon Moss-Bachrach in the television adaption of the first season set in the Marvel Cinematic Universe.
+Micro was portrayed by Wayne Knight in the film Punisher: War Zone (2008) and by Ebon Moss-Bachrach in the first season of the television series The Punisher (2017).

 Publication history

 Microchip first appeared in The Punisher vol. 2 #4 (Nov.
 1987) and was created by Mike Baron and Klaus Janson.

 The character was inspired by Q from the James Bond series of novels and films.